iam-weijie/wave/README.md

 ## Usage

 Copy the following code and paste in your `README` file.
-You can add sentences in front or after.
+You can add wordings in front or after.

 ```md
 <img src="https://iam-weijie.github.io/wave/hand-emoji.svg" alt="Animated Emoji" width="50" height="50">